top of page

 Identify persona

-Persona: Orion the Site Reliability Engineer (SRE).
-We identified his wants, needs, pain points, and goals.
+Persona: Orion, the Site Reliability Engineer (SRE).
+We mapped his wants, needs, pain points, and goals.

 02